1/50 As A Percentage

 The ability to convert fractions like 1/50 to percentages has numerous practical applications:

 • Finance: Calculating interest rates, discounts, or profit margins often involves working with fractions and percentages.
 Understanding 1/50 as 2% can be helpful in quickly estimating financial calculations.
-For instance, a 2% discount on a $100 item would be $2.
+Here's a good example: a 2% discount on a $100 item would be $2.

 • Statistics: Percentages are frequently used to represent data in statistical analyses.
 Converting fractions to percentages helps to simplify data interpretation and comparison.
 If a survey shows 1 out of 50 respondents preferred a particular option, that's easily expressed as a 2% preference.